tpoisot/ms_pop_networks/ms_pop.md

 networks [@bluthgen_measuring_2006].
 Re-analysis of several host–parasite
 datasets, for example, showed that changes in local species abundances triggers variation in parasite specificity [@vazquez_species_2005].
-More broadly, it is possible to predict the structure of trophic interactions given minimal assumptions about the distribution of species abundance [@canard_emergence_2012].
+More generally, it is possible to predict the structure of trophic interactions given minimal assumptions about the distribution of species abundance [@canard_emergence_2012].
 In this section, we review recent studies investigating the consequences of neutral dynamics on the structure of